jbcodeforce/shift_left_utils/docs/index.md

 # Shift Left tools and practices

 ???- info "Versions"
-    Created 12/2024
+    * Created 12/2024
-    Updated 02/23: new pipeline helper functions to support sink to source pipeline metadata creation or source to sink.
+    * Updated 02/23: new pipeline helper functions to support sink to source pipeline metadata creation or source to sink.
+    * Update 05/22: New features, and explanation in recipes for better manage Large Flink project.

+Recognizing the increasing need for real-time data processing, driven by demands for immediate insights and responsive applications (ultimately benefiting the end customer), this initiative tackles the challenging task of migrating traditional batch pipelines to modern, stream-based architectures using Apache Flink.

+The approach, supported that the tools in this repository, centers around the data engineer, and Site Reliability Engineers as the "customers".
+By providing intelligent tooling, leveraging the power of Large Language Models and AI Agents, we aim to significantly reduce the friction and time associated with this complex refactoring.
+The utilities within this repository, focusing on SQL translation and Flink project organization aligned with Kimball's dimensional modeling principles, directly address the pain points of migrating and managing real-time data pipelines.
+This customer-centric innovation empowers data engineers to efficiently build robust and scalable real-time solutions, ultimately leading to faster delivery of data-driven value and enhanced experiences for the end users consuming the processed data.

 ## Introduction